-Parenting Educator & Early Childhood Home Visitor students are required to maintain a current background check and complete an approved course in 'Recognizing and Reporting Child Abuse and Neglect.'
+Parenting Educator and Early Childhood Home Visitor students are required to maintain a current background check and complete an approved course in 'Recognizing and Reporting Child Abuse and Neglect.'
 The requirements will vary per state.
-Students are encouraged to research the requirements for the state regulating organization regarding what will be required to complete the background check.
+Students whose home state is not Oregon, are encouraged to research the requirements for the state regulating organization regarding what will be required to complete the background check.